owncast/owncast.github.io/docs/plugins/permissions.md

 - `owncast.auth.endSession()`: clear the current viewer's session (sign-out)
 - the optional `onAuthCheck` handler: re-validate a viewer's session on each page load

 A plugin holding `auth.gate` is an **identity provider**.
-While it is enabled, every viewer must authenticate through it before they can reach the page, the video, chat, or the API.
+While it is enabled, viewers must authenticate through it before they can reach the page, chat, or the API.
+The operator selects one cumulative access mode on the plugin's **Authentication** tab to decide whether Owncast-hosted video and stream status also require a session.
 Only one `auth.gate` plugin can be enabled at a time, and the gate fails closed: if the plugin is unavailable, viewers are kept out rather than let in.
 See **[Authentication](/docs/plugins/auth)** for the full model.

 ### `storage.kv`